Abeldom/University/Projects/Juliaset/README.md

-## This program visualises fractals.
-On the screen nice formulas and shapes will appear in different colores in a dinamic way.
+# This program visualises fractals.
+On the screen nice formulas and shapes will appear in different colors in a dinamic way. .
-The user can alter the picture in many different ways.
-These are the options for the user to change the picture:
+# The user can alter the picture in the following ways:

-To install the project, follow these steps:
+- Move the mouse --> the fractal will change its shape
-- Step 1: ...
+- Press Click --> start/stop taking into consideration the position of the mouse
-- Step 2: ...
+- Scroll --> zoom in/zoom out related to the position of the mouse
-- Step 3: ...
+- Press arrow Up/Down/Right/Left --> move in a direction on the picture